 St Vincent de Paul Society

-Pope Francis “Dear young people, do not bury your talents, the gifts that God has given you!
-Do not be afraid to dream of great things!”
+As Pope Francis comments "Dear young people, do not bury your talents, the gifts that God has given you!
+Do not be afraid to dream of great things!"

-SVP is an international Christian voluntary organisation dedicated to:
+SVP is an international Christian voluntary organisation with a key aim dedicated to:

 * tackling poverty and disadvantage by providing practical